-In 1995, after graduating from high school (as co-valedictorian, along with his twin brother), he packed up his Mercury Topaz and travelled halfway across the country to the University of Oklahoma, where he majored in Civil Engineering.
+In 1995, after graduating from high school (as co-valedictorian, along with his twin brother), he packed up his Mercury Topaz and traveled halfway across the country to the University of Oklahoma, where he majored in Civil Engineering.
 While at OU, Varian joined a fraternity, met a very wonderful woman whom would become his wife, and most importantly (at least in the context of writing), finished the first draft of A Red Polka Dot in a World Full of Plaid.
-(For more about Red Polka Dot, check out the blog post, "2944 Days and Counting".
+(For more about Red Polka Dot, check out the blog post, "2944 Days and Counting").

 For being a little-bitty book by a little-bitty publisher, A Red Polka Dot in a World Full of Plaid has done pretty well.
 It made the Essence Magazine Bestselller list in March 2006 (#6 for Paperback Fiction).
 Later that year, it was published as an audiobook by Recorded Books.

 Varian’s second novel, My Life as a Rhombus, is about a math tutor named Rhonda Lee.
 In 2009, the book was named to the Texas Library Association’s Tayshas High School Reading List and the New York Public Library’s “Stuff For The Teen Age” List.
 His third novel, Saving Maddie, was named a Bank Street College of Education Best Children’s Book.